JH1814/Nutrition_Tracker/USER_MANUAL.md

 | **Calories** | Energy content in kilocalories | `350 kcal` |

 **Note:** The DateTime field is stored but not displayed in the list view.
+Entries show name and nutrients; timestamps are available in the CSV.

 ### Data Quality Warnings ⚠️